aws/aws-iot-device-sdk-python-v2/documents/MIGRATION_GUIDE.md

 ### Offline Operations Queue

-In the v1 SDK, if you're having too many in-flight QoS 1 messages, you can encounter the `too many publishes in Progress` error on publishing messages.
-This is caused by the so-called in-flight publish limit.
-By default, ther v1 SDK supports a maximum of 20 in-flight operations.
+In the v1 SDK, if you're having too many in-flight QoS 1 messages, all extra messages will be queued for them to be sent at a later time, when the number of in-flight messages goes below the so-called in-flight publish limit.
+By default, the v1 SDK supports a maximum of 20 in-flight operations.

 The v2 SDK does not limit the number of in-flight messages.
 Additionally, the v2 SDK provides a way to configure which kind of packets will be placed into the offline queue